 Torah Portion of the Week – Behar

 This week’s Parsha talks about shemitta and yovel.
 Shemitta means the land has to rest every seven years, and Yovel means that after 49 years on the 50th year, the land also has to rest.
 You have two years of consecutive resting, which means we cannot work the land at all, and we have to leave it hefker, ownerless.
 There’s another interesting halacha by Yovel.
 The possuk says, “And the land shall not be sold perpetually, for the earth belongs to me.”
-The halacha is that in the 50th year, all the land goes back to its original owners, the way that God divided up the land of Eretz Yisroel to different tribes, it all goes back to the original owners in the 50th year.
+The halacha is that in the 50th year, all the land goes back to its original owners, the way that God divided up the land of Eretz Yisroel to different tribes, it all goes back.
 People can sell their land and make leases based on 50 years, but in the 50 years, the land all has to go back.

 There’s another halacha that all the slaves are also set free.
 The Rabbeinu Bachye says, “And why did God say, ‘For the earth belongs to me?’
 The message is addressed to the person who has to give back his land.
 He is reminded that seeing the whole universe belongs to God, he has no reason to feel aggrieved.
 Once a person knows that everything belongs to God, he is able to understand why he has to give back his land, because God said so.
 It’s a commandment from God.
 Shemitta and yovel are very deep ideas, and they’re very much connected to the ruchnius, the spirituality of the Jewish people.